ashleychontos/pySYD/docs/library/pipeline.rst

 Running as a script
 ###################

-When running the software,  `pySYD` will look in the following paths:
+When running the software from a terminal or command prompt, the __init__ file saves two important locations, defined as `_ROOT` and `PACKAGEDIR`, for software-related files.

+The `_ROOT` directory has everything from input data and information to target results and therefore by default, is defined in an easily accessible place (aka the current working directory.).
+From this, the software assumes there are 3 subdirectories:

 - `INFDIR` : '~/path/to/local/pysyd/directory/info'
 - `INPDIR` : '~/path/to/local/pysyd/directory/data'
 - `OUTDIR` : '~/path/to/local/pysyd/directory/results'

-which by default, is the absolute path of the current working directory (or wherever you ran setup from).
-We will eventually add an option to save the example data and files as package data (since it is easier to load in)

-**Important: when running** `pysyd` **as a script, there is one positional argument for the pipeline "mode".**
+The latter, `PACKAGEDIR` should never need to be touched unless for some reason the installation or setup was modified by the user and intentionally left out package data (which is not recommended).
+For example, the ``pySYD`` matplotlib stylesheet is saved there as well as relevant info dictionaries.
+Since this is used a lot by the software and does not need to be modified by a user, this is typically installed in the user root directory within the pysyd directory (e.g., `/usr/local/lib/python3.10/site-packages/pysyd/data/`).

 .. _library-pipeline-module: